CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_kac_custom_rule.md

 EOF
   remediation_info = [
     "Review the pod specification",
-    "Remove or set hostNetwork to false",
+    "Remove or set securityContext.privileged to false",
-    "Use Kubernetes services for network connectivity instead" ] alert_info = [
+    "Run containers with minimum required privileges" ] alert_info = [
-    "Pod is configured to use the host network namespace", "This grants the pod access to the host's network interfaces" ] attack_types = [
+    "Container is configured to run in privileged mode", "This grants the container unrestricted access to host resources" ] attack_types = [
-    "Network Attack",
+    "Privilege Escalation",
-    "Lateral Movement"
+    "Container Escape"
   ]
 }